TheMattMan04/CRUDApp/README.md

 # CRUDApp
 CRUD App using Node.js and MongoDB.
-Front-end implementation coming soon.
+Front-end implemented using React.